4lowtherabbit/4lowTheRabbit.github.io/blogs/2018/11/CaseStudy.md

 With the clarifications above, I suspected network could be mostly the cause, due to
 1. Altering the code couldn't fix the issue.
-2. Also the issue happened to mutiple independent backend services.
+2. Also the issue happened to multiple independent backend services.

 ### Code review
 Customer asked if we needed to capture a memory dump to the exception as the next troubleshooting step.
 I thought about it.
 Whether a dump would be useful, depended on where and how the exception was thrown from the code.
 So I decided to review the code first for where and how.
 I only needed to review the code of function `System.Net.Http.HttpConnection.SendAsyncCore()`, which was on the top of the above call stack and threw the exception.